andrewryantech/bitcoin-convert-wp-plugin/real-time-bitcoin-currency-converter/README.txt

 ?>`

 == Changelog ==

+= 1.0.4 =
+* Refactored to use namespaced classes and composer autoloader

 = 1.0.3 =
 * Fixed PHP warning: "Warning: count(): Parameter must be an array or an object that implements Countable"